 Blueprint Print Center Secure Printers

-The Secure > Secure Printers tab in the Pharos Print Center allows you to secure and manage several Pharos Sentry Print capable devices.
-It includes the following action buttons:
+Use the Secure > Secure Printers tab in the Pharos Print Center to secure and manage Pharos Sentry Print–capable devices.
+The following action buttons are available:

-• Reset Printers - The Reset Printer option resolves mismatches between the printer's actual deployment status and BP's recorded status.
-For example, if a deployment (e.g., securing a printer) fails but BP incorrectly shows the status as "securing," the printer cannot be retried without waiting for a long timeout.
+• Reset Printer - The Reset Printer option resolves mismatches between the printer's actual deployment status and Blueprint’s recorded status.
+For example, if a deployment (e.g., securing a printer) fails but Blueprint incorrectly shows the status as "securing," the printer cannot be retried without waiting for a long timeout.

-This button resets the printer's status in BP to an unsecured, "clean" state by deleting all related database records and disconnecting any terminals linked in BP Administrator.
+This button resets the printer's status in Blueprint to an unsecured, "clean" state by deleting all related database records and disconnecting any terminals linked in Blueprint Administrator.
 This ensures the printer is ready for a new securing process, allowing administrators to quickly fix deployment issues and reprovision printers.

 Note